 One of the risks of injectable fertility medications is the increase in multiple births to approximately one in five.
 The majority of these pregnancies are twins, but five to 10 percent can be triplets or more, referred to as higher order multiples.
 We are very careful in using these medications to minimize the incidence of multiple births.

 Each patient and couple is unique.
-Therefore, Dr. Mansfield will tailor treatment and prescribe medications to fit the specific needs of the individual patient or couple.
-In addition, Dr. Mansfield and our staff will provide education and train an individual patient or couple on the possible side effects including Ovarian Hyperstimulation Syndrome (OHSS), which can be associated with nausea, vomiting, abdominal pain and bloating.
+Therefore, Arizona Fertility will tailor treatment and prescribe medications to fit the specific needs of the individual patient or couple.
+In addition, our Doctors will provide education and train an individual patient or couple on the possible side effects including Ovarian Hyperstimulation Syndrome (OHSS), which can be associated with nausea, vomiting, abdominal pain and bloating.
 On rare occasions, severe OHSS may cause fluid to suddenly build up in the abdomen and lungs and could result in hospitalization.